How It Works

 Forskolin may cause cellular changes that stimulate the dilation of airways.

-Two clinical trials found positive effects of intravenous forskolin in patients with acute heart failure, but overall support for this use is not strong.
-Oral forms of this herb have not been tested in humans.
+Two clinical trials found positive effects with intravenous forskolin, but overall support for this use is not strong.
+In addition, oral forms of this herb have not been tested in humans.

 - To treat glaucoma

 Studies in humans have conflicting results.